Modify

 The callback interface could probably be improved, particularly so that ProgramInfo? and PlaybackBox? pointer types aren't explicitly mentioned in MythUI files.
 I can continue on that track if there is any real interest in this patch.

-Changed 18 months ago by Jim Stichnoth <stichnot@…>
+Changed 12 years ago by Jim Stichnoth <stichnot@…>

 Use templates and interface classes to generalize and clean up the interface.

-comment:5 Changed 18 months ago by danielk
+comment:5 Changed 12 years ago by danielk

-• Owner set to danielk
+Owner: set to danielk

 Attempted back-port to 0.24.
 Compiles, but not tested.